knetikmedia/knetikcloud-ruby-client/docs/ActivitiesApi.md

 opts = {
   filter_template: true, # BOOLEAN | Filter for activities that are templates, or specifically not if false
   filter_name: "filter_name_example", # String | Filter for activities that have a name starting with specified string
-  filter_id: nil, # Object | Filter for activities with an id in the given comma separated list of ids
+  filter_id: "filter_id_example", # String | Filter for activities with an id in the given comma separated list of ids
   size: 25, # Integer | The number of objects returned per page
   page: 1, # Integer | The number of the page returned, starting with 1
   order: "id:ASC" # String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]